Type above and press Enter to search. Press Esc to cancel.

 Consider flash sales as an alternative to a full-season discount, or as an added incentive to help customers buy local in store or online.

-Set up a limited time discount in your Lightspeed back end, and change the products on sale daily.
+With POS systems like Lightspeed, you can set up a limited time discount and change the products on sale daily.
 Promote your daily deals ahead of time, and consider themes to make coming back more than once an attractive prospect.
-For example, you could discount camping gear for one day, and kitchen gadgets another.
+For example, if you’re building a “12 days of Christmas” campaign, you could discount camping gear for day one, and kitchen gadgets on day two.

-For maximum reach, don’t just throw up a post online—reach the right customer segments with Lightspeed Advanced Marketing’s email marketing features.
+For maximum reach, avoid just tossing up a post online— instead, reach the right customer segments with tools like Lightspeed Advanced Marketing’s email marketing features.

 3. Start a referral program